 I can’t recall a single instance in my testing of VideoPad where I struggled to find a feature or tool in the program’s UI.
 Everything works exactly how you’d expect and you’re liable to find it where you’d expect to as well.
 The program also operates on a relatively low amount of resources, providing a smooth and fluid user experience throughout.

 NCH Software provides a tremendous amount of written documentation on their website, along with a useful assortment of video tutorials to help get you started with the program.
-If you’re ever facing down a particularly tricky problem, you can also submit a written support ticket or take to the VideoPad official forums.
+If you’re ever facing a particularly tricky problem, you can also submit a written support ticket or take it to the VideoPad official forums.

 If You Want The Most Bang for Your Buck:

 If budget is your primary concern when it comes to finding your next video editor, then you can’t beat free!
 Normally I would recommend Nero Video to my budget-conscious readers (you can read my review of Nero Video), but I honestly feel as though VideoPad and Nero Video are comparable enough that you should just go with the free program unless you need to create videos for commercial use.

 If You Want to Make High-quality Movies:

-VEGAS Movie Studio is a top-notch product which borrows a lot from one the best video editors on the market, Sony Vegas Pro.
-Vegas Movie Studio has an incredibly user-friendly UI while offering high-quality effects and a number of useful features.
+VEGAS Movie Studio has an incredibly user-friendly UI while offering high-quality effects and a number of useful features.
 If video editing turns out to be more than a passing interest for you, the experience you gain with Vegas Movie Studio sets you up to learn the professional-level version of the program with ease.
-You can read my VEGAS Movie Studio review here.
+You can read my full VEGAS Movie Studio review here.

 If You Want The Cleanest and Easiest Program:

 Nearly all of the video editors in the 50-100 dollar range are easy to use, but none are easier than Cyberlink PowerDirector.
 The creators of PowerDirector spent a great deal of time and effort creating a simple and pleasant user experience for users at all levels of experience.
-You can read my PowerDirector review here.
+You can read my full PowerDirector review here.